David Crawford (footballer, born 1985)

-David Crawford (born 30 June 1985 in Glasgow) is a Scottish footballer, who plays as a goalkeeper for Queen's Park.
+David Crawford (born 30 June 1985) is a Scottish football coach and a former goalkeeper.

 Career

 Crawford began his career with Queen's Park.
 He moved to Dumbarton for the 2007–08 season, but returned to Queen's Park at the end of the season.
 Across two spells with The Spiders Crawford made 132 appearances in all competitions.

 Following Queen's Park's relegation to the Third Division, Crawford signed for Alloa Athletic on 4 June 2009.
 On 4 June 2010, after Alloa had missed out on promotion, Crawford signed for fellow Second Division club Ayr United.
 During his time at Ayr, in a match against Forfar Athletic, he saved two of four penalties his team conceded in a 4–1 defeat.

 On 13 August 2011, Crawford played for Albion Rovers as a trialist against Forfar Athletic, as both the club's registered goalkeepers were unavailable.
 In December 2011, he signed for Clyde.

 Crawford signed for Stirling Albion during the 2012 summer transfer window.
 This was only a short-term deal to cover for their three injured goalkeepers however, and with their return to fitness he left the club in August 2012, after playing just one cup match against Arbroath.
 He then moved to Montrose.
 However, he returned to Stirling Albion in January 2013, initially until the end of the 2012-13 season, but then extended his stay until May 2014.

 Crawford signed for Arbroath in July 2014.
 On 25 October 2014, he scored as Arbroath won 5–1 against Montrose, his long free-kick from his own half beating Montrose goalkeeper Lucas Birnstingl.
 In June 2015, Crawford returned for a second spell with Scottish Championship side Alloa Athletic.
 However, after Alloa's relegation from the Scottish Championship, Crawford was released by the club.